Seshat

 Seshat (𓋇𓏏𓁐, under various spellings) was the ancient Egyptian goddess of writing, wisdom, and knowledge.
 She was seen as a scribe and record keeper.
 She was also credited with inventing writing.
 She became identified as the goddess of measurement, accounting, architecture, science, astronomy, mathematics, geometry, history and surveying.
-She was variously depicted as the consort, daughter, or female counterpart of Thoth, who was also associated with knowledge, astronomy, measurement, and writing.'
+She was variously depicted as the wife, daughter, or feminine counterpart of Thoth, who was also associated with knowledge, astronomy, measurement, and writing.'

 History

 Seshat is attested from at least the First Dynasty.
 Her priests and image are referenced in the Royal Annals of the Old Kingdom, during the reign of Den.
 She was depicted in image as early as the Second Dynasty, where she was shown conducting the "stretching the cord" ritual with Khasekhemwy.
 The antiquity of her symbols, such as the notched palm stick that predated writing, suggests that she may have originated earlier than the First Dynasty.
 In addition, examples of her emblem, or symbols that appear related, have been found dating from the 3rd millennium BC Protodynastic Period.

+In the Pyramid Texts, she is identified as an aspect of Nephthys and is invoked as the 'Lady of Builders.'

 Starting in the Middle Kingdom, Seshat was alternatively represented by the name Sefkhet-Abwy.
 Seshat and Sefkhet-Abwy continued to be depicted until at least the Ptolemaic Dynasty.